 UpNest Buyer and Seller Reviews

-The Better Business Bureau gives UpNest an A+ rating while garnering a 4.8 average from their 128 customer reviews.
-Some laud UpNest fast connection with real estate agents, and even found the realtor the best fit for them.
-While others are not happy with the commission negotiations and complained about the mediocre services they received.
-Here are some of the positive feedbacks and also negative ones you should take a look at from different sources.
+The Better Business Bureau gives UpNest a 4.8 average from their 128 customer reviews.
+Some UpNest reviews laud fast connection with real estate agents and even found the realtor the best fit for them.
+Others were not happy with the commission negotiations and complained about the mediocre services they received.
+Here are some positive and negative reviews.

 UpNest and other Alternatives